• Skip to primary navigation

 Notes

 Recipe researched using Dished, Mexican Food by Laura, & Cocinando con Amor.
+Recipe copyright The Foreign Fork.
+For educational and personal use only.

 • You do not need to add any oil to the pan if you are using a nonstick griddle but you can if you find your tortillas stick at all.
 Some people like to add a little olive oil or canola oil to increase the crunch!

-• Ham and cheese are what make a sincronizada a sincronizada, but feel free to experiment with other fillings like chicken, ground beef, vegetables, and refried beans.
+• Ham and cheese are what make a sincronizada a sincronizada, but feel free to experiment with other fillings like chicken, ground beef, vegetables and refried beans.
 Any extra filling, including vegetables, should be cooked before they are added.
 The sincronizada is only cooked until the tortilla is browned and the cheese is melted, which is not enough time to cook vegetables or meat.

 • This dish is best served fresh when it is hot and melty.